vidma/aac-speech-android/README.md

 you will also need text to speech engine to be installed (go to Settings->Install voice data etc).

-For much higher quality voices you may get the SVOX voices from android market ( https://market.android.com/details?id=com.svox.classic ) for around 3 EUR (include free full features 2 week trial).
+For much higher quality voices you may get the SVOX voices from android market ( https://market.android.com/details?id=com.svox.classic ) for around 3 EUR (include free fully featured two week trial).
 Note: I'm not affiliated with them, just used and liked their quality.